thedevdojo/voyager/docs/getting-started/installation.md

 Now run
 `php artisan db:seed --class=VoyagerDatabaseSeeder`
-to seed some necessary data to your database,
+to seed some necessary data to your database, and
-`php artisan hook:setup`
-to install the hooks system, and
 `php artisan storage:link`
 to create the storage symlink to your public folder.